 This year their theme was Julia Donaldon (which would be a great one for World Book Day too).
 She’s written so many amazing books – such as the Gruffalo her most famous children’s book, that it was hard to choose which one to base our dances on…

-We went for Cave Baby for the two Reception classes, and a poem called ‘A Day in My Life’ for the year 1 and 2 classes.
+For our book themed dance workshops we went for Cave Baby for the two Reception classes, and a poem called ‘A Day in My Life’ for the year 1 and 2 classes.

 Cave Baby is a story about a baby who gets told off by his parents for painting his cave when he is bored.
 He then gets taken in the night by a woolly mammoth, and they pass various animals along the way.
 At the Mammoth’s cave he encourages Cave Baby to paint the cave in his bright wild style before delivering cave Baby back home.
 At the end we are left wondering did it really happen, or was it all a dream?…